BlackeWhite/SSD_Modanet/README.md

  - **Dataset**:   Inside we find the code used to generate the dataset used for the realization of our models.
  - **SSD300**: Contains the code used to make the SSD300 model, the code was created from the Pierluigi Ferrari repository available at this [link](https://github.com/pierluigiferrari/ssd_keras)
  - **FFSSD**:   The folder contains the code of the FFSSD model we have created which integrates perfectly with the code written by Pierluigi Ferrari.
+To implement the feature fused module we chose the solution with element-sum
  - **Prediction&analysis_Instagram_Images**:   It contains the codes to carry out the analysis of trends on instagram using the [Instaloader](https://instaloader.github.io/) library.

 ## Dipendencies